premasagar/appleofmyiframe/README.md

         { // Options object
             title:"Jimbob", // document title
             doctype:5, // HTML5 doctype
-            autoheight:true, // Automatically resize the iframe's height, as new content is added and removed from the iframe's document body autowidth:false // As above, for the iframe's width }
+            autoheight:true, // Automatically resize iframe height, when content is added or removed from the iframe's body autowidth:false // As above, for the iframe width }
     )
         .appendTo('body');